sr3shreya/firestore/README.md

 # firestore
-Firestore data fetch and upload using python
-Multiple CSV Sheets, upload data from sheets to cloud firestore db Apply indexing on all the fileds. the hierarchy used here is--
+Firestore data upload & fetch using python apply multiple firestore queries on multiple sheets and get desired output Multiple CSV Sheets, upload data from sheets to cloud firestore db Apply indexing on all the fileds. the hierarchy used here is--